 Virgil Document Database

-The documents accessible here include the rationales and reading lists composed in preparation for the second part of the department's doctoral qualifying exams, questions and essays from the exam itself, and dissertation prospectuses written as the last stage before candidacy is achieved.
-Master's theses are simple listings; please contact the Graduate Program Assistant if there is a specific thesis you'd like to see, and they'll email you a pdf copy.
-Dissertations are not included in the database.
+The documents accessible include the rationales and reading lists written in preparation for the second part of the department's doctoral qualifying exams, questions and essays from the exam itself, and dissertation prospectuses written as the last stage before candidacy is achieved.
+Materials related to teaching assistantships and the job market can also be found here.

 Clicking on the image of Virgil on this page will take you to the netID login portal for the database.
 Once you've entered the site, you'll be able to search for documents based on their type, author, approving committee member(s), title, general period, and even keywords within the texts themselves.
 Though there are instances where only a listing is available, the majority of documents are available to be viewed in pdf format.
 Of course, the quality of the pdfs increases over the years, as documents progress from scans of yellowed typewritten paper to digital conversions of computer files.